fdelu/oci-cron/README.md

 - `VM_COMPARTMENT`: Compartment ID
 - `VM_DOMAIN`: Availability Domain ID
 - `VM_CPU_COUNT`: Amount of CPUs.
 Memory will be 6 times this amount.
+- `TELEGRAM_TOKEN`: (optional) Telegram bot token to send a notification when done.
+- `TELEGRAM_CHAT`: (optional) Telegram chat id where the notification is sent.

+> In order to get a notification, you must have started a chat with the bot before.

+> You can get your telegram's chat id by sending a message to the bot `@userinfobot`.

 # Run locally